TheskeptcDC/email_assistant/readme.md

-Here’s a well-structured `README.md` for your **email summarizer desktop app using FastAPI, Gmail API, and Ollama**:
+**email summarizer desktop app using FastAPI, Gmail API, and Ollama**:

 ---